Scheme for qualifying non-resident taxpayer status

 Personal income statement or “inkomensverklaring”

 The tax authorities have published the template statement in different languages on their website.
 The income statement must be completed/confirmed and signed by the tax authorities in your country of residence.
 However, foreign tax authorities may not cooperate easily.
 They may not know exactly which information they have to provide and which amounts have to be mentioned.
 Other countries determine taxable income differently than in the Netherlands.
 Tax authorities are for example not familiar with the way income from savings and investments is calculated in the Netherlands.
 Or certain income related benefits are taxable in your country of residence but tax free in the Netherlands.
-There is still a lot unknown.
-This is also the reason why for example Belgium has decided not to sign any income statements possibly until up to the end of 2016.

 We do advise you to file the tax return now and not to wait till you receive the income statement to prevent further delays.
 The Dutch tax authorities may then request you later to provide the statement.